Open-Scholarship-Strategy/site/index.md

 #### Search

-#### Analysis
+* Implement currently available sort, filter and search/discovery technology across scholarship outputs.

+  * Enable unrestricted text and data mining over this content.

 #### Writing

+* Mandate [ORCID](https://orcid.org/) for researchers across all research outputs to help assist in the persistent identification of authors across the entire research literature, and easier research discoverability.

 #### Publication

-#### Outreach

-#### Assessment

-* Create new or support/contact existing international library consortia/collaborations (e.g., the [International Coalition of Library Consortia](http://icolc.net/)) to co-operate on infrastructure developments (e.g., [LIBER](https://libereurope.eu/), [EIFL](http://www.eifl.net/), [ARL](http://www.arl.org/), and [SPARC](https://sparcopen.org/)).

-* Sign on to the Global Sustainability Coalition for Open Science Services [(SCOSS)](http://scoss.org/), and investigate coalitions with the [Open Research Funders Group](http://www.orfg.org).

-   * Consortia like the German [Projekt DEAL](https://www.projekt-deal.de/) could provide examples of how to take the first step towards this at a national level.
-Gaining support from SPARC for any such developments would also be useful.

-   * Particularly for the European area and with a focus on the long tail of science, [OpenAIRE](https://www.openaire.eu/) could provide interoperability resolutions to institutional repositories and enhance their outputs visibility.

-   * Consider the ramifications of [Plan S](https://www.coalition-s.org/about/), which aims for full and immediate Open Access to publications from publicly funded research, for your national and local context, and see what can be done to [implement Plan S](https://www.coalition-s.org/wp-content/uploads/271118_cOAlitionS_Guidance.pdf) for your context.
-Further reading: [Kramer & Bosman, 2018](https://101innovations.wordpress.com/2018/11/30/nine-routes-towards-plan-s-compliance/)

 * Build on faculty and funder support for Open Access and related quality assurance initiatives (e.g., peer review) that are decoupled from journals.
 Agree on, and develop, a governance structure for a world-wide scholarly infrastructure (e.g., [W3C](https://www.w3.org/)).

 * Create scholarly standards to implement an alternative non-profit and community-owned scholarly publishing platform/environment (using the funds freed from subscriptions, building on existing repositories/environments and infrastructure).

-* Support collaborations such as [Metadata 2020](http://www.metadata2020.org/), [NISO](https://www.niso.org/)/[NIST](https://www.nist.gov/), and [eLife](https://elifesciences.org/), to help build a richer connectivity between scholarly communication systems and communities.

-* Take action against the privatisation of scholarly works and processes in order to achieve transformation of the publishing industry into one comprised of fair licensing, fair market competition, and under the ownership of the scholarly community.

-* Create a cost-effectiveness analysis of Open Scholarship (e.g., true cost of article publishing) to be used as the basis for an argument about how much taxpayer money it costs every year to delay decisions in the above areas.

-* Implement currently available sort, filter and search/discovery technology across scholarship outputs.

-* Enable unrestricted text and data mining over this content.

-* Research funders and libraries hold most of the purse strings, and further engagement on this front is essential, especially in defining their relative roles in developing or funding scholarly infrastructure.
-Simply channelling more money into the existing system, with perverse incentives and skewed power dynamics, is clearly no longer sustainable for research.

-* Develop sustainable, regional and national roadmaps for Open Scholarship.

-* Encourage research funders to diversify the portfolio of what is considered as a research output for assessment purposes.

-  * Encourage a wider adoption of preprint and Open Access policies similar to those at the [NIH (USA)](https://publicaccess.nih.gov/policy.htm), [Wellcome Trust (UK)](https://wellcome.ac.uk/funding/guidance/open-access-policy) and the European Commission.

-* Encourage research funders to develop calls to support evidence- and theory-based interventions to promote Open Scholarship.

-  * Fund determinant studies that use behavior change theory to map the determinants of engaging in different Open Scholarship practices (e.g., why do some researchers routinely publish preprints while others do not?
-Are the arguments produced by researchers opposed to data sharing indeed the reasons why those who do not share data, do not?)

-  * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

 * A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.
 (NOTE that with the new funding stream of [HorizonEurope](https://ec.europa.eu/info/designing-next-research-and-innovation-framework-programme/what-shapes-next-framework-programme_en), publications to hybrid journals are not eligible).

 * A reduction of article-processing charges (APCs) and book-processing charges (BPCs) in hybrid titles to match the market average for OA-only journals and presses.

   * The scholarly publishing market might require a detailed government-level investigation in order to stabilise this.

-* Mandate [ORCID](https://orcid.org/) for researchers across all research outputs to help assist in the persistent identification of authors across the entire research literature, and easier research discoverability.

 * Where subscriptions have not yet expired, mandate offsetting agreements for hybrid journal titles in order to reduce double-dipping.

 * Where offsetting deals are in place, these can be streamlined and standardised across sectors to reduce administrative burden.